card-club/flowaim/README.md

-# Flowaim - Opiniated SxT CLI setup tool
+# Flowaim - Opinionated SxT CLI setup tool

 When trying to scaffold/setup your cryptographic verified analytics pipeline with SxT this tool is probably for you.